SolraBizna/ars-emu/HARDWARE.md

 ## Voices

+Each voice has an internal accumulator, to which the given Rate value is added once per sample.
+The high bits of the accumulator are used to generate the amplitude for that voice, depending on the selected Waveform.

 Rate is the value (minus one) added to the accumulator on each output sample.
 The mapping between rate values and frequencies is:

     freq = rate * 47940.341 / 65536